 Now it consists of an affordable Day Centre for the over 50s known as the ‘VIP club’, a large hall with a kitchen and servery, a community meeting room, and sports changing rooms.
 As well as running Glamis Hall for All for the elderly and infirm, the centre hosts a youth club, a football and badminton club, community events and hires out rooms to generate income and subsidise the day care centre.

-A £182,500.00 grant from Power to Change through our Community Business Fund is helping them buy two electric cars to transport people from with the borough to Glamis Hall, to increase their fleet to 6 cars.
+A £182,500.00 grant from Power to Change through our Community Business Fund is helping them buy and run two electric cars per year, for three years, to transport people from within the borough to Glamis Hall, to increase their fleet to 6 cars.
 This is an essential part of their service as the people they transport are unable to access the community transport (Wellibus) due to being very frail or suffering from dementia and other conditions.
 This service ensures that over 150 elderly people per week are not socially isolated because they are able to spend their days at Glamis Hall.
-It also helps them to remain healthy in their own homes as the trained care staff will notice changes in their behaviour, both mentally and physically, and are alert relatives to get them to a GP for early medical interventions and regularly prevents hospital admission.
+It also helps them to remain healthy in their own homes as the trained care staff will notice changes in their behaviour, both mentally and physically, and are able to alert relatives to get them to a GP for early medical interventions, preventing hospital admission.
 People are referred to the Glamis Hall day centre by local GPs and other medical and social professionals who recognise the importance of the service they provide.
 People from the local community are able to volunteer at the day centre or at any of the youth activities they provide after school and in the school holidays.